twgr/probabilistic_matlab/README.md

 * Post-processing of the outputs can be done using method functions of @stack_object, for example, result summaries and histogram plotting.
 There are also a few functions in generic_toolbox that are useful but do not operate directly on the @stack_object.
 * If in doubt about which inference algorithm / options to use, try first to run SMC with as many particles as fit in memory.
 If this is not sufficient, switch to using iPMCMC, again using as many particles as possible.
 * See the model_template_commented.m and infer.m for more information.

+When I get the time, I intend to write a compiler to convert Matlab code into required the template format, such that the package can be used as a probabilistic programming system.
+Nonetheless, the current template-based model defintion format is simple to use it is own right and allows specification of a very general class of models.
+The main things that are not currently supported are:

+* Memoization (though I hope to implement this in the future).
+* Infinite recursion.
+* The resampling points must remain fixed, though in some cases the resampling itself can be negated.
+This should not in practise restrict the models that can be coded more than fork-based SMC/PMCMC methods as a) SMC/PMCMC based inferences require the number state-sequence steps to be constant across all particles and b) one can always define likelihood functions that branch depending on the variables present if necessary.

 ### Supported inference algorithms ###